ketanbhatt/ketanbhatt.github.io/_posts/2016-04-19-elasticsearch-django-with-haystack.md

 - Adding habits using a form, persist in the database and displaying them
 - Displaying a heatmap
-- Making the "+" Button to commit a habit
 - Making a menu icon for the app

 What remains is:

-- Updating heatmap when "+" is pressed
+- Making the "+" Button to commit a habit
 - That redness thing for habits you must follow
 - UI touchup